lukefi/metsi/README.md

 results for big tree natural processes.
 The difference is that the fhk implementation is much faster but also less complete for now.

-To use the Python models, install `pymotti`:
+To use the Python or FHK version of Motti, install `pymotti`:

 ```
 pip install -r requirements-motti.txt